 Mountain biking the White Rim Trail

 Permits are required to camp along the trail.
 Demand for the permits is highest in the spring and fall when the weather is not as hot.
-Reservations for 2014 can be made available no more than four months, and no less that two days, before the permit start date.
-Five outfitters are permitted to run guided mountain-bike trips. —
+Reservations for 2014 can be made available no more than four months, and no less than two days, before the permit start date.
+Five outfitters are permitted to run guided mountain bike trips. —

 The Utah Bucket List

 View a video trailer of “The Utah Bucket List,” which will premiere in August on KUED-Channel 7, at http://bit.ly/19tPLWx.

 See a video of mountain biking the White Rim Trail on The Salt Lake Tribune’s YouTube site http://www.youtube.com/watch?v=-EidHTCVjCw.

 Check out the list’s Facebook page athttp://www.facebook.com/UtahBucketList and tell us what you think should be on The Utah Bucket List.